elexLogo

 How to generate shipping labels?

 Although you can purchase shipping labels in person at a shipping carrier’s office, we, like the major shipping carriers, are equipped to do everything online.
-There are two methods for creating a shipping label online:
+There are two methods for creating a label online:

 Option 1: Create a shipping label using the shipping provider’s portal.
-Every major shipping carrier provides online methods to assist you in creating printable and downloadable shipping labels that comply with their guidelines.
+Every major shipping carrier provides online methods to assist you in creating printable and downloadable labels that comply with their guidelines.
 If your shipment volume and costs are both minimal, this is a decent choice.
 But this method gets unmanageable quickly as your order volume increases.

 Option 2: Automate shipping label creation, printing, and placement by using a shipping solution like ReachShip.
-After creating a shipment, ReachShip users can quickly generate a shipping label right from their dashboard without having to switch from one portal to another.
-You can also create and print shipping labels, as well as keep track of all your shipments.
+After creating a shipment, ReachShip users can quickly generate a label right from their dashboard without having to switch from one portal to another.
+You can also create and print labels, as well as keep track of all your shipments.
 ReachShip centralizes and automates all of your shipping needs.
-It covers purchasing and printing shipping labels from all of the major carriers like UPS, USPS, FedEx, DHL, and MyPost, as well as scheduling shipment pickups.
+It covers purchasing and printing labels from all of the major carriers like UPS, USPS, FedEx, DHL, and MyPost, as well as scheduling shipment pickups.

 How to print a shipping label?